IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 The backend to which the request is send should do the following:

 1. Read the query string parameters that contain the filtering information
-2. Proccess the data of the grid and return the filtered data.
+2. Process the data of the grid and return the filtered data.

 The below example shows how to apply the above steps in a ASP.NET MVC application: